-Open and uses consensus decision-making processes.

-Meets in the Administrative Conference Room

-- Analyze data provided by the institutional research office on course and program enrollment trends changes over time - Analyze data provided by the institutional research office concerning trends in student enrollment related to gender, ethnicity, age, ability, economic status, and other demographic changes over time. - Analyze data trends provided by the institutional research office concerning student program enrollments, class time preferences (day, evening, on-line, correspondence), and other changes in enrollment patterns - Utilize the analysis derived above to facilitate the improvement of student access, success, and equity in the schedule of classes. - Utilize the analysis derived above to facilitate productivity improvement. - Review and incorporate recommendations from instructional program reviews into academic planning. - Update the Educational Master Plan to identify items that have been completed, that are on-going, and that have not yet been addressed and add new goals and strategies annually to meet emerging needs. - Integrate academic planning with student services and budget planning to ensure successful implementation of the goals and strategies - To assist faculty in coordinating the development of instructional institutional, program, and course level student learning outcomes - To assist the instructional dean in coordinating development and implementation of student learning outcome assessment plans

-The Academic Planning Committee is comprised of appointed representatives from all of the campus community planning groups.
-The members shall include the following:

-- 3 Administrators (Vice-President/Dean of Instructional Services, Dean of Student Services, Dean of Academic Services) - 5 full-time faculty (four Division Chairs and Lead Counselor) - 1 management/confidential appointed by the management group - 4 Planning Committee Chairs (Facilities Planning, Human Resource Planning, Institutional Technology Planning, Student Services Planning) - 1 Representative from the Curriculum/Academic Standards Committee
+Academic Planning/Institutional Effectiveness Open and uses consensus decision-making processes.
+Meets in the Administrative Conference Room Charge: • Analyze data provided by the institutional effectiveness office on course and program enrollment trends changes over time Analyze data provided by the institutional effectiveness office concerning trends in student enrollment related to gender, ethnicity, age, ability, economic status, and other demographic changes over time.
+Analyze data trends provided by the institutional effectiveness office concerning student program enrollments, class time preferences (day, evening, on-line, correspondence), and other changes in enrollment patterns Utilize the analysis derived above to facilitate the improvement of student access, success, and equity in the schedule of classes.
+Utilize the analysis derived above to facilitate productivity improvement.
+Review and incorporate recommendations from instructional program reviews into academic planning. • Update the Educational Master Plan to identify items that have been completed, that are on-going, and that have not yet been addressed and add new goals and strategies annually to meet emerging needs.
+Integrate academic planning with student services and budget planning to ensure Integrate academic planning with student services and budget planning to ensure successful implementation of the goals and strategies Assists faculty in coordinating the development of program and course level student learning outcomes Assists the instructional dean in coordinating development and implementation of student learning outcome assessment plans and analysis of results Structure: The Academic Planning Committee is comprised of key positions relevant to academic planning and institutional effectiveness.
+The members shall include the following: 3 Administrators (Vice-President of Academic Services, Dean of Student Services, Dean of Instructional Services) • 4 full-time faculty (four Division Chairs) 1 management/confidential appointed by the management group 1 Representative from the Curriculum/Academic Standards Committee 1 Director of Institutional Effectiveness Quorum: